MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/quickstart-custom-speech-commands-create-new.md

 ## Create a new Command

 Now you can create a Command.
-Let's use an example that will take a single utterance `turn on the tv` and respond with the message `Ok, turning on the TV`.
+Let's use an example that will take a single utterance, `turn on the tv`, and respond with the message `Ok, turning on the TV`.

 1. Create a new Command by selecting the `+` icon next to commands and give it the name `TurnOn`
 1. Select **Save**